-For further details on communicating over DCC, see Procedure for debugging applications through Target-GDB connections on page 8-10.
+For more details on communicating over DCC, see Procedure for debugging applications through Target-GDB connections on page 8-10.

-If using rviload, you should set VEC or VEP.
-(See the allowed MODE values under rviload command syntax on page 8-19.)
+If using rviload, you must set VEC or VEP.
+(See the allowed MODE values under rviload command syntax on page 8-20.)

-Once ethernet bridging is running, normal LAN services are accessible (including DHCP and NFS).
+Note When Ethernet bridging is running, normal LAN services are access DHCP and NFS). sible (including